huaweicloud/terraform-provider-huaweicloud/docs/resources/compute_keypair.md

 The following arguments are supported:

-* `region` - (Optional) The region in which to create the keypair resource.
+* `region` - (Optional, String, ForceNew) The region in which to create the keypair resource.
 If omitted, the provider-level region will be used.
 Changing this creates a new keypair resource.

-* `name` - (Required) A unique name for the keypair.
+* `name` - (Required, String, ForceNew) A unique name for the keypair.
 Changing this creates a new keypair.

-* `public_key` - (Required) A pregenerated OpenSSH-formatted public key.
+* `public_key` - (Required, String, ForceNew) A pregenerated OpenSSH-formatted public key.
     Changing this creates a new keypair.

-* `value_specs` - (Optional) Map of additional options.
+* `value_specs` - (Optional, Map, ForceNew) Map of additional options.

 ## Attributes Reference